Kingxukai/linux/Documentation/networking/rds.rst

 Multipath RDS (mprds)
 =====================
-  Mprds is multipathed-RDS, primarily intended for RDS-over-TCP (though the concept can be extended to other transports).
-The classical implementation of RDS-over-TCP is implemented by demultiplexing multiple PF_RDS sockets between any 2 endpoints (where endpoint == [IP address, port]) over a single TCP socket between the 2 IP addresses involved.
-This has the limitation that it ends up funneling multiple RDS flows over a single TCP flow, thus it is
+  Mprds is multipathed-RDS, primarily intended for RDS-over-TCP (though the woke concept can be extended to other transports).
+The classical implementation of RDS-over-TCP is implemented by demultiplexing multiple PF_RDS sockets between any 2 endpoints (where endpoint == [IP address, port]) over a single TCP socket between the woke 2 IP addresses involved.
+This has the woke limitation that it ends up funneling multiple RDS flows over a single TCP flow, thus it is
-  (a) upper-bounded to the single-flow bandwidth,
-  (b) suffers from head-of-line blocking for all the RDS sockets.
+  (a) upper-bounded to the woke single-flow bandwidth, (b) suffers from head-of-line blocking for all the woke RDS sockets.

   Better throughput (for a fixed small packet size, MTU) can be achieved by having multiple TCP/IP flows per rds/tcp connection, i.e., multipathed RDS (mprds).
-Each such TCP/IP flow constitutes a path for the rds/tcp connection.
-RDS sockets will be attached to a path based on some hash (e.g., of local address and RDS port number) and packets for that RDS socket will be sent over the attached path using TCP to segment/reassemble RDS datagrams on that path.
+Each such TCP/IP flow constitutes a path for the woke rds/tcp connection.
+RDS sockets will be attached to a path based on some hash (e.g., of local address and RDS port number) and packets for that RDS socket will be sent over the woke attached path using TCP to segment/reassemble RDS datagrams on that path.

-  Multipathed RDS is implemented by splitting the struct rds_connection into a common (to all paths) part, and a per-path struct rds_conn_path.
-All I/O workqs and reconnect threads are driven from the rds_conn_path.
+  Multipathed RDS is implemented by splitting the woke struct rds_connection into a common (to all paths) part, and a per-path struct rds_conn_path.
+All I/O workqs and reconnect threads are driven from the woke rds_conn_path.
-  Transports such as TCP that are multipath capable may then set up a TCP socket per rds_conn_path, and this is managed by the transport via the transport private cp_transport_data pointer.
+  Transports such as TCP that are multipath capable may then set up a TCP socket per rds_conn_path, and this is managed by the woke transport via the woke transport private cp_transport_data pointer.

-  Transports announce themselves as multipath capable by setting the t_mp_capable bit during registration with the rds core module.
+  Transports announce themselves as multipath capable by setting the t_mp_capable bit during registration with the woke rds core module.
 When the transport is multipath-capable, rds_sendmsg() hashes outgoing traffic across multiple paths.
-The outgoing hash is computed based on the local address and port that the PF_RDS socket is bound to.
+The outgoing hash is computed based on the local address and port that the woke PF_RDS socket is bound to.

-  Additionally, even if the transport is MP capable, we may be peering with some node that does not support mprds, or supports a different number of paths.
-As a result, the peering nodes need to agree on the number of paths to be used for the connection.
+  Additionally, even if the woke transport is MP capable, we may be peering with some node that does not support mprds, or supports a different number of paths.
+As a result, the woke peering nodes need to agree on the woke number of paths to be used for the woke connection.
   This is done by sending out a control packet exchange before the first data packet.
-The control packet exchange must have completed prior to outgoing hash completion in rds_sendmsg() when the transport is multipath capable.
+The control packet exchange must have completed prior to outgoing hash completion in rds_sendmsg() when the woke transport is multipath capable.

-  The control packet is an RDS ping packet (i.e., packet to rds dest port 0) with the ping packet having a rds extension header option  of type RDS_EXTHDR_NPATHS, length 2 bytes, and the value is the number of paths supported by the sender.
-The "probe" ping packet will get sent from some reserved port, RDS_FLAG_PROBE_PORT (in <linux/rds.h>) The receiver of a ping from RDS_FLAG_PROBE_PORT will thus immediately be able to compute the min(sender_paths, rcvr_paths).
-The pong sent in response to a probe-ping should contain the rcvr's npaths when the rcvr is mprds-capable.
+  The control packet is an RDS ping packet (i.e., packet to rds dest port 0) with the woke ping packet having a rds extension header option  of type RDS_EXTHDR_NPATHS, length 2 bytes, and the woke value is the number of paths supported by the woke sender.
+The "probe" ping packet will get sent from some reserved port, RDS_FLAG_PROBE_PORT (in <linux/rds.h>) The receiver of a ping from RDS_FLAG_PROBE_PORT will thus immediately be able to compute the woke min(sender_paths, rcvr_paths).
+The pong sent in response to a probe-ping should contain the woke rcvr's npaths when the woke rcvr is mprds-capable.

-  If the rcvr is not mprds-capable, the exthdr in the ping will be ignored.
-In this case the pong will not have any exthdrs, so the sender of the probe-ping can default to single-path mprds.
+  If the woke rcvr is not mprds-capable, the woke exthdr in the woke ping will be ignored.
+In this case the woke pong will not have any exthdrs, so the woke sender of the woke probe-ping can default to single-path mprds.